lisp-docs/process-dpans3r/md-files/chap-23.md

-would be considered a constituent character, part of the symbol named a\}.
-This could be corrected by putting a space before the \}, but it is better to call **set-macro-character**.
+would be considered a constituent character, part of the symbol named a&#125;.
+This could be corrected by putting a space before the &#125;, but it is better to call **set-macro-character**.

-Giving \} the same definition as the standard definition of the character ) has the twin benefit of making it terminate tokens for use with **read-delimited-list** and also making it invalid for use in any other context.
-Attempting to read a stray \} will signal an error.
+Giving &#125; the same definition as the standard definition of the character ) has the twin benefit of making it terminate tokens for use with **read-delimited-list** and also making it invalid for use in any other context.
+Attempting to read a stray &#125; will signal an error.

 **Affected By:**